-Cancer occurs when the abnormal cells involved in Barrett’s esophagus have rapid and uncontrolled growth and invade the deeper layers of your esophagus.
+- Early Stage Esophageal Cancer – Cancer occurs when the abnormal cells involved in Barrett’s esophagus have rapid and uncontrolled growth and invade the deeper layers of your esophagus.
 This is called cancer of the esophagus, or esophageal adenocarcinoma (EAC).
 The cancer can also spread beyond the esophagus.
-A majority of patients with esophageal cancer have Barrett’s esophagus, although unfortunately most of them don’t know they have it until cancer develops.
+A majority of patients with esophageal cancer have Barrett’s Esophagus, although unfortunately most of them don’t know they have it until cancer develops.

 Until recently, all patients diagnosed with esophageal cancer were offered curative esophagectomy, surgery to remove the esophagus, to manage their disease.
-While this treatment is very effective for early stage cancer, removing the esophagus significantly affects one’s ability to eat and live normally.
-A newer minimally invasive procedure has been developed to help patients with early stage esophageal cancer.
+While this treatment is very effective for early-stage cancer, removing the esophagus significantly affects one’s ability to eat and live normally.
+A newer minimally invasive procedure has been developed to help patients with early-stage esophageal cancer.
 Good evidence has been published to show that patients can benefit from an Endoscopic Mucosal Resection.
 This procedure is done as an outpatient under sedation.
 A flexible tube is inserted into the esophagus via the mouth allowing the surgeon to remove a portion of the cancer from the lining of the esophagus.
-This lower risk procedure allows the patient to eat and live normally Follow up care after treatment is very important and patients should schedule regular checkups regularly to make sure the cancer does not return.
+This lower risk procedure allows the patient to eat and live normally.

-For advanced esophageal cancer, an esophagectomy is the recommended course of treatment.
+- Locally Advanced Esophageal Cancer – For advanced esophageal cancer, a minimally invasive esophagectomy is the recommended course of treatment.
 During this surgical procedure, part of the esophagus, which is the tube between the mouth and stomach, is removed and then reconstructed using part of another organ usually the stomach.
 The minimally invasive surgical esophagectomy techniques have evolved since the early days when the entire esophagus was removed and replaced with the stomach.
-Today, the surgical treatment is based upon the size and location of the tumor.
+Today, surgical treatment is based upon the size and location of the tumor.
 All esophagectomy procedures can be performed using minimally invasive surgical techniques, which result in less pain, shorter hospital stays, and faster recovery than traditional open surgery.